 Early Years On-line Portal for Teachers of Children with Neurodiverse needs

-This portal has been developed specifically for Preschool teachers, Special Needs Assistants and parents to help each child in the Early Years programme with neurodiverse needs achieve their greatest potential.
+This portal has been developed specifically for Preschool teachers, AIM (Access and Inclusion Model) Support Workers ( and parents to help each child in the Early Years programme with neurodiverse needs achieve their greatest potential.

 This portal shares the most effective, up-to-the-minute and most easily accessible information about how to support, develop and optimise the communication skills and sensory development of each child in the Early Years programme.
-The portal has been created by speech & language therapist Karen O’Connor who has over twenty-five years of experience working with children with neurodiverse needs in the Early Years programme.
+The portal has been created by Karen O’Connor and Carmel Burke, Speech and Language Therapists who have over fifty years of experience combined working with children with neurodiverse needs in the Early Years programme.

-It has been created as an online portal so that preschool teachers, SNAs and Parents can easily and readily access answers to all their questions relating to each child’s communication development, language development, sensory development, play and social development and setting up the classroom as an optimum learning environment.
+It has been created as an online portal so that preschool teachers, AIMS (Access and Inclusion Model) Workers and Parents can easily and readily access answers to all their questions relating to each child’s communication development, language development, sensory development, play and social development and setting up the classroom as an optimum learning environmentAIMS

 By accessing this portal you will learn ways to:

 - deepen your understanding of each child’s sensory and communication needs within the Early Years programme